 - Garden pea

-Herbs and spices contain some of the most concentrated forms of antioxidants of any foods.
-These antioxidants reduce free radicals; free radicals that cause cellular and genetic damage and increase ageing.
-Therefore antioxidants can increase hair growth by reducing the free radicals that cause age related hair loss.
+Herbs and spices contain some of the most concentrated forms of antioxidants of any foods (17).
+These antioxidants reduce free radicals; free radicals that cause cellular and genetic damage and increase aging (18).
+Therefore antioxidants may increase hair growth by reducing the free radicals that cause age related hair loss.

 Pea and hemp protein

-Pea and hemp protein are great natural, plant-based sources of protein (as opposed to whey protein which is made from dairy) that are extremely high is omega acids and fibre.
-Hair needs keratin, which is a protein to grow and both hemp and pea are great sources of protein.
+Pea and hemp protein are great natural, plant-based sources of protein (as opposed to whey protein which is made from dairy) that are extremely high in omega acids and fiber.
+Hair needs keratin, which is a protein, to grow and both hemp and pea are great sources of protein.
 I usually add these to my morning smoothie.

-Spirulina and chloral are two amazing food sources that are packed full of alkalising micro-nutrients, and also very importantly, loaded with chlorophyll.
+Spirulina and chlorella are two amazing food sources that are packed full of alkalizing micronutrients, and also very importantly, loaded with chlorophyll.

-Chlorophyll is an interesting compound because it is almost identical to haemoglobin in composition.
+Chlorophyll is an interesting compound because it is almost identical to hemoglobin in composition.
 The only difference being that chlorophyll has a molecule of magnesium, whereas haemoglobin has a molecule of iron.

-This is why low ferritin levels can sometimes lead to hair loss, because oxygen supply to the root of the hair follicle is diminished through lack of haemoglobin.
+This is why low ferritin levels can sometimes lead to hair loss, because oxygen supply to the root of the hair follicle is diminished through lack of hemoglobin.

-Haemoglobin is the part of blood that is responsible for carrying oxygen, and a lack of haemoglobin in the blood causes severe decrease in oxygen blood content. oxygen that goes on to nourish the hair follicles.
+Hemoglobin is the part of blood that is responsible for carrying oxygen, and a lack of hemoglobin in the blood causes severe decrease in oxygen blood content.

-I highly recommend adding these and other greens supplements like wheatgrass powder to your morning smoothie or taking them every day as a supplement since they contain high amounts of chlorophyll which can be useful for healthy hair.
+I highly recommend adding these and other greens supplements like wheatgrass powder to your morning smoothie or taking them every day as a supplement.